-Hope for Children Foundation’ board of directors believe finding support for those affected by abuse is necessary.
+Hope For Children Foundation supports Alabama.
+The board of directors believe finding support for those affected by abuse is necessary.
 Here is information where victims and/or their families of all races, age, economic standing, religion, marital status, national origin, disability, pregnancy, medical condition, sexual orientation, and sex, may obtain information to find assistance and can work at establishing an abuse free life.
 Alabama support for victims and survivors is available.
-Those of you living in Birmingham, Montgomery, Auburn, Huntsville, Mobile, Tuscaloosa, Gulf Shores, Orange Beach, Dothan, Selma, Gadsden, Talladega, Fairhope, Hoover, Anniston, Muscle Shoals, Monroeville, Fort Payne, Cullman, Opelika Dauphin Island and all of the cities within Alabama get support through Hope for Children Foundation.
+Those of you living in Birmingham, Montgomery, Auburn, Huntsville, Mobile, Tuscaloosa, Gulf Shores, Orange Beach, Dothan, Selma, Gadsden, Talladega, Fairhope, Hoover, Anniston, Muscle Shoals, Monroeville, Fort Payne, Cullman, Opelika Dauphin Island and all of the cities within Alabama get support through Hope For Children Foundation.

-Human trafficking is an issue of state, national and international importance, affecting millions of individuals each year.
-Alabama Support for Victims and Survivors – Hope for Children Foundation – According to the Palermo Protocol, human trafficking, or “trafficking in persons,” shall mean the recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Human trafficking is an issue in Alabama and every state.
+This issue is of national and international importance, affecting millions of individuals each year.
+Alabama Support for Victims and Survivors – Hope For Children Foundation – According to the Palermo Protocol, human trafficking, or “trafficking in persons,” shall mean the recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labor or services, slavery or practices similar to slavery, servitude or the removal of organs.

 To access the resources available concerning victims of crime, please copy and paste the URL address into your browser.
 A list of contacts should be available for you.